 Sales at a shop

-There is no cancellation period for products sold in a shop.
+The cancellation period does not apply to products sold in a shop.
 A shopkeeper supplies the product, and their customer receives it at the agreed price.
 Shopkeepers may have specific terms and conditions with regard to cancelling a purchase.
 They can, for instance, choose to give a refund or issue a credit note.
 If you sell from a shop you are not obliged to exchange products.
 But if you allow customers to exchange a product, you should state the conditions clearly at the time of sale.

 Business to business

 The legal 14-day cancellation period does not apply if an entrepreneur buys something from you.
-For business-to-business (B2B) sales of goods or services the general rules of sale apply.
+The general rules of sale apply to business-to-business (B2B) sales of goods or services.
 You state the cancellation rules for business customers in your terms and conditions.

 Cancellation period for digital content

 Do you sell digital content via the internet that your customers can play online (stream) or download?
-Only if you tell your customer before their purchase that they cannot undo it, there is no cancellation period.
-You must make sure they agree to this and confirm both the purchase and their agreement.
-Ensure you customer can save the confirmation, so send it by e-mail, for example.
+You must have your customers confirm that they understand there is no cancellation period before they make their purchase.
+You must make sure they agree to this before they can download or play the digital media.
+You must confirm both the purchase and their agreement in a way your customer can save, for instance through email.

 Cancellation period for financial products

 Do you sell financial products or, for instance, supply loans?
-Your customer is allowed to cancel a credit agreement within 14 days after having signed the agreement.
-The cancellation should be in writing, your customer does not have to pay a fine, and they do not have to give a reason.
-For life insurance a longer period of 30 days applies.
+Your customer is allowed to cancel a credit agreement within 14 days after signing the agreement.
+The cancellation should be in writing.
+Your customer does not have to pay a fine, and they do not have to give a reason.
+For life insurance, a longer period of 30 days applies.

 Cancellation period for timeshare and holiday clubs